 Norris Museum Team

-Sarah is responsible for the day to day running of the museum, looking after the collection and co-ordinating our programme of exhibitions.
-I also manage our team of fantastic volunteers.
+Claire is responsible for the day to day running of the museum.
+Looking after and supporting our staff and managing our team of fantastic volunteers.

 Learning and Outreach Officer - Hannah Vandridge